lab34-es/sql-anonymizer/README.md

 # SQL Anonymizer

-A command-line tool to anonymize sensitive data in SQL files.
+A command-line tool to anonymize sensitive data in large SQL files, using streams.
 This tool works on both Windows and Unix-like systems.

 ## Features